wasserth/TotalSegmentator/resources/improvements_in_v2.md

 ## Breaking changes from v1 to v2
 The order of the classes has changed in the multilabel output file.
 If you use the option `--ml` checkout the new order [here](https://github.com/wasserth/TotalSegmentator#class-details).
+You can use the option `--v1_order` to use the old order from v1.
+However, the results will not contain the new v2 classes then.
+The resulting segmentations will also be slightly different from v1, because all models have been retrained.
+The heart chambers and the face will also be empty since those moved to the subtasks `heartchambers_highres` and `face`.
 Everything else should be identical.

 ## New classes (n=33)